|GPS:||42.657, -108.732 Google Map · Climbing Area Map|

 |Shared By:||Tom Rangitsch on May 23, 2016|

-Most routes in the cave proper have first pitches of 12 to 14 bolts, followed by extensions of 6 to 8 bolts.
-Expect Killer Cave style climbing with less rests and over all more interesting and varied movement.
+Most routes in the cave proper have first pitches of 12 to 14 bolts, followed by extensions of 4 to 6 bolts.
 You need an 80 meter rope for many of the extensions, unless you want to lower twice.

 Start on Limestone mountain road, drive past the Aspen glade parking and continue for several miles, going down some switch backs.
 You next pass some cabins on the left and eventually reach a T intersection.
 Take the right fork.
 Several more miles of increasingly poor roads take you to the parking.
 After the T, you keep left.
 The road dead ends at the parking.

-The hike starts here with steep switch backs to the river after about 30 minutes, followed by a river crossing that can be downright dangerous in high water.
+The hike starts here with steep switch backs to the river after about 30 minutes, followed by a river crossing that can be dangerous in high water.
 You go up a long rightward traversing trail on the cliff side of the canyon, do some more switchbacks, and eventually come up to the middle of the cave.
 You will probably encounter rattle snakes on the trail and at the cliff.
-This is definitely adventure sport climbing and there are rarely non locals at the cliff.

 Days w Precip